-The Morningstar Moat Focus Indexes derive their constituents from the Morningstar Global Markets Indexes.
 To be eligible for inclusion, constituents from the parent index must be assigned a fair value estimate and an economic moat rating of "wide" or "narrow" by Morningstar's analysts.
 Companies must also meet liquidity requirements.
 As a precaution to limit exposure to stocks with negative momentum, eligible stocks are ranked on their price returns over the past 12 months, and those that fall in the bottom 20% are removed from the index universe.
-The remaining stocks are then ranked on their price/ fair value ratios.
-Those trading at the largest discount to fair value are selected until the index reaches its fixed target constituent count, with buffers applied to favor existing index members.
-Each Morningstar Moat Focus Index consist of two sub-portfolios, and the stocks within each sub-portfolio are equally weighted, subject to sector and country constraints.
+The remaining stocks are then ranked on their price/fair value ratios.
+Those trading at the largest discount to fair value are selected until the index reaches at target count, with buffers applied to favor existing index members.
+The index consists of two sub-portfolios, each with a target constituent count of 75.
+The stocks within each sub-portfolio are equally weighted, subject to sector constraints.